Orange Cake Recipe (Moist, Made With Whole Oranges)

 sugar, butter, eggs, flour, salt, baking powder, oranges.

-• Flour – this easy recipe calls for all purpose flour, but feel free to substitute 1/4 of the flour with almond flour or whole wheat flour.
+• Flour – you can substitute 1/4 of the all-purpose flour with almond flour or whole wheat flour.
+Replacing more than that will change the texture of the cake and make it denser.

 • Glaze/frosting (optional)

-• I use a thin orange buttercream icing to glaze the cake.
-You can also make a regular thicker icing by adjusting the ingredients – more butter and icing confectioner sugar or less orange juice.
+• I use a thin orange buttercream glaze, but you can easily adjust it.
+For a thicker frosting, use more butter and icing (confectioner’s) sugar or less orange juice.

-• A 3-minute chocolate buttercream icing like we use on our best banana cake would also be fantastic because chocolate and orange are a perfect match.
+• A 3-minute chocolate buttercream icing (like we use on our best banana cake) is excellent here because chocolate and orange are a perfect pairing.

-• Or try this cream cheese frosting from Sally’s Baking Addiction.
-Add orange zest if you like to make it an orange cream cheese frosting.
+• Or try this cream cheese frosting from our blueberry cake recipe.
+Add orange zest to make it an orange cream cheese frosting.

-• Decoration – To decorate this easy cake, I like to use orange peel, thinly sliced orange pieces, a dusting of confectioner sugar, chocolate shavings or even crushed toasted nuts.
+• Decoration – For a simple finish, try orange peel, thinly sliced orange slices, a dusting of confectioner sugar, chocolate shavings, or crushed toasted nuts.

 butter and sugar blended in food processor bowl.

-Cream butter, eggs and sugar in a food processor.
+In a food processor, cream butter, eggs and sugar.
 Transfer to a large bowl.

 orange and zest blended in food processor bowl.

-creamed butter, eggs and sugar with pulverized orange in a bowl
+creamed butter and sugar with pulverized orange in a bowl

 orange cake batter in bowl

-Gently fold in the dry ingredients just until combined to complete the batter.
-Don’t overmix.
+Gently fold in the dry ingredients just until combined.
+Do not overmix.

 orange cake batter in springform pan